yduf/yduf.github.io/_posts/2023-10-20-systemd-podman-quadlet.md

 title: Quadlet (Podman on systemd)
 tags: docker systemd k8
 ---
-> hides the complexity of running containers under systemd to make it easier to maintain unit files written from scratch. - [Make systemd better for Podman with Quadlet ](https://www.redhat.com/sysadmin/quadlet-podman) / [github](https://github.com/containers/quadlet)
+> Run  Kubernetes YAML specification  workloads on single nodes instead of a cluster. - [Make systemd better for Podman with Quadlet ](https://www.redhat.com/sysadmin/quadlet-podman) / [github](https://github.com/containers/quadlet)

 It is merged in podman 4, but only available on [ubuntu 22.04](https://devicetests.com/install-podman-4-ubuntu-22-04)